lydia-pool/lydia-pool.github.io/README.md

 Before data science, I was working on understanding cultures and human cooperation from a complexity science point of view at the University of Irvine, California.
 I hold a PhD in Mathematical Behavioral Sciences.
 My studies were based on complex adaptive systems and as a result, I spent [many summers](https://wiki.santafe.edu/index.php/Bahattin_Tolga_Oztan) doing research with [my advisor](https://www.santafe.edu/people/profile/douglas-r-white) at the Santa Fe Institute.

-The relationship between complex systems and cryptocurrencies are quite strong but that brings us to...
+The relationship between complex systems and cryptocurrencies is quite strong but that brings us to...

 ### THE MISSION